Where is Lead in Schuyler County?

 If you think that your child has been exposed to a toy containing lead, remove the toy immediately.
 Most children with elevated blood lead levels have no symptoms.
 The only way to tell is to have a blood lead test.
 Your health care provider can help you decide whether such a test is needed and can also recommend treatment if your child has been exposed.

-Lead Test Recalls
+Lead Hazard Product Recalls

 Resellers should also check the Resellers Guide to Selling Safer Products to make sure they decrease children's exposure to lead.